 Equity Pledge Agreement - Tianjin Information and the Shuhai Beijing Shareholders entered into an equity pledge agreement on October 27, 2015 (the "Equity Pledge Agreement").
-The Equity Pledge Agreement serves to guarantee the performance by Shuhai Beijing of its obligations under the Operation and Intellectual Property Service Agreement and the Option Agreement.
-Pursuant to the Equity Pledge Agreement, Shuhai Beijing Shareholders agreed to pledge all of their equity interests in Shuhai Beijing to Tianjin Information.
-Tianjin Information has the right to collect any and all dividends paid on the pledged equity interests during the pledge period.
+The Equity Pledge Agreement guarantees the performance by Shuhai Beijing of its obligations under the Operation and Intellectual Property Service Agreement and the Option Agreement.
+Pursuant to the Equity Pledge Agreement, Shuhai Beijing Shareholders pledged all of their equity interests in Shuhai Beijing to Tianjin Information has the right to collect any and all dividends paid on the pledged equity interests during the pledge period.
 Pursuant to the terms of the Equity Pledge Agreement, the Shuhai Beijing Shareholders agreed to certain restrictive covenants to safeguard the rights of Tianjin Information.
+Upon an event of default or certain other agreed events under the Operation and Intellectual Property Service Agreement, the Option Agreement and the Equity Pledge Agreement, Tianjin Information in the equity Pledge Agreement and the Equity Pledge Agreement, Tianjin Information.
 Upon an event of default or certain other agreed events under the Operation and Intellectual Property Service Agreement, the Option Agreement and the Equity Pledge Agreement, Tianjin Information may exercise the right to enforce the pledge.

 There are no restrictions on assets of the VIE for payment of dividends to shareholders of the Company.
 There has been no change in facts and circumstances to consolidate the VIE.
-The following financial statement amounts and balances of the VIE were included in the accompanying CFS as of December 31, 2020 and June 30, 2020, and for the six and three months ended December 31, 2020 and 2019, respectively.
+The following financial statement amounts and balances of the VIE were included in the accompanying CFS as of March 31, 2021 and June 30, 2020, and for the nine and three months ended March 31, 2021 and 2020, respectively.